impetus-network/impetus-typegen/README.md

 ```
 import 'impetus-types';
 ```

 Then you can query some information from impetus chain, e.g: We can simple index data of first round impetus:

 ```
 export async function indexRoundInfo(): Promise<void> {
   let roundInfo = await api.query.luckyNumber.lottery(0);
   const { start, minPrice, rate } = roundInfo.unwrap();

   console.log(`Round 0 start at ${start} with min price for buy ${minPrice}.
 We can easy win with rate ${rate}`);
 }
 ```

 Start your source and enjoy.
 Just a really simple walk-through to customizing the API TypeScript definitions for impetus chain.
+Please reach out us at https://github.com/dnt-team/impetus-types.